CatsMafia/ArchiNet/README.md

   For put kek(like) need to send post request with values:
   id: lols id
   userid: user, who puts kek
-  deltaKek: the number by which the number of keks changes
+  kek: the number by which the number of keks changes

 ### All Examples:
 ```html